Skip to main content

 Risks of a SLNB:

 You may bleed more than expected or get an infection.
-You may develop a condition called lymphedema.
-Lymphedema is tissue swelling in your arm nearest to where the SLN was removed.
+You may develop lymphedema (swelling from lymph fluid buildup) in the arm nearest to where the SLN was removed.
 You may have long-term pain or discomfort in your arm.
-Your skin in the arm may be permanently thick or hard.
+Your skin may be permanently thick or hard.
 Your nerves may be damaged during your procedure.
-This may cause numbness or tingling in your arm.
-It may also cause difficulty moving your arm.
-You may have an allergic reaction to the contrast liquid.
-This may require medicine or other treatments.
+This may cause numbness, tingling, or trouble moving your arm.

 Seek care immediately if: